- Full Name

 Non-Sporting group: The Non-Sporting group of dogs is probably the most diverse in the sense that it has a variety of dogs, and they were not all bred for one specific purpose.
 Each breed in the non-sporting group is unique!
 They have been primarily bred as house pets, and because of that make excellent additions to the family.
 Exercise is still important for them, but the typical non-sporting dog does not have the energy of of a sporting or working group dog.

-Dalmatians for sale or adoption
+Dalmatians for adoption